 Right now is the perfect time to set a beautiful fall table!
-The elements we can use are rich and warm and so welcoming.
+The elements we can use are rich, warm, and so welcoming.
 I have lots of ideas that are very easy to incorporate on your own table.
 Make it simple or formal or somewhere in between… just set one!
 Let’s set an amazing fall tablescape!

 One of the greatest little pleasures in life, for me, is setting a beautiful table!
-I love when I can take my time and set it in advance.
+I love to take my time and set it in advance.
 It is a lovely creative endeavor!
 And setting a fall table should be on your fall bucket list.